Google Pixel Fold: price, release date, specs, and more

-Foldable devices are now increasingly part of the mobile lexicon, seeing the likes of the Galaxy Fold series, the Huawei Mate Xs, Samsung Galaxy Z Flip, and the Motorola Razr 2020, all of which pave the way ahead for new foldable models.
+Foldable devices are now increasingly part of the mobile lexicon, seeing the likes of the Galaxy Fold series, the Huawei Mate Xs, Samsung Galaxy Z Flip, and the Motorola Razr 2020, all paving the way ahead for new foldable models.

 Rumors are ramping up around a possible Google entry into the foldable arena: that being the Google Pixel Fold, which could see the search giant leave its own unique imprint on this ingenious form factor.